Goth/Goth.github.io/content/post/intel-lanseaza-core-i9-10850K.md

 date: 2020-08-02T23:09:57+03:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
-draft: true # Sets whether to render this page.
+draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 featureImage: "/images/i9-10850k.jpg" # Sets featured image on blog post.